Ex-NFL player tackled 'peeping Tom' outside daughter's window: report

 Former NFL player Tony Beckham claimed he caught a man who was allegedly peering into his 15-year-old daughter’s window and masturbating, a report said.

-Beckham made the alleged discovery Monday morning after he thought he noticed something by his Florida residence, he told WPBF.
+Beckham -- who played for the Tennessee Titans and the Detroit Lions during his NFL career -- made the alleged discovery Monday morning after he thought he noticed something by his Florida residence, he told WPBF.

 "I waited for a second and I looked again," Beckham told the outlet.
 "And I see a white male and he’s standing by my window and he’s trying to get a better position."